Fall 2013 Faculty

 MAT with a studio focus in Costume Design from the Rhode Island School of

 Design.
-She is a juried member of the League of NH Craftsmen and is
+She is a juried member of the League of NH Craftsmen and coordinates

 Wendy Tucker earned her BA in Art Education from the

 University of Vermont.
-She has exhibited her painting, photography, and
+She has exhibited her painting, photography and ceramics

 Viktor Witkowski earned an MA in Art Education from